Skip to Main Content

 • Inform the Faculty-Field Liaison (FFL) or Practicum Office of concerns or major changes in the practicum.
 See Practicum Office contact information.

 • Field Instructors are not paid for supervising a student.
 Practicum sites are responsible for infrastructure, training and technology (eg. internet, Microsoft Office, email etc) to support the practicum, its supervision and evaluation, and cannot charge the student a fee for such.
-A Field Instructor cannot pay a student for services provided during their practicum unless approved via application to FIFSW (PDF).
+A Field Instructor cannot pay a student for services provided during their practicum unless approved by submitted application to FIFSW (PDF).